Paper Mill Playhouse: Building

-In March 1795, Sam Campbell built The Thistle Paper Mill on land along the Rahway River in the town of Millville, later renamed Millburn.
+In March 1795, Sam Campbell built The Thistle Paper Mill on land along the Rahway River in the town of Millburn.
 Campbell ran his business for about 20 years until he was forced to close down due to a fire.
 The building remained vacant for several years and ownership changed several times.
 In the late 1870s, Diamond Mill Paper Company took over the property and used it for their paper making business until 1928.

 Writer and performer Antoinette Scudder, along with actor and director Frank Carrington formed a partnership in the late 1920s to create their own theater.
 They eventually found the vacant mill, and spent many years working on it, turning it into a theater.

 Another fire in 1980 changed the course of the theater, and it closed for rebuilding.
 On October 30, 1982, the Paper Mill reopened for their first theatrical production since the fire.
 This period of time became the focal point of a lawsuit between the theater and Millburn on whether or not they would be exempt from property taxes during the time the property was not in use.